 We all want the best for our families, we want them to be happy, healthy and experience as much life as possible.
-Part of providing your family with the best possible life is by saving for the future; because of this you are ready to start investing.
+Part of providing your family with the best possible life is by saving for the future.
+It is because of this that you are ready to start investing.

-One problem though since you don’t want to lose your hard earned money you are not sure what to invest in to ensure it is there when you need it.
-Not to mention you may be confused about where to even start investing!
+One problem though since you don’t want to lose your hard earned money.
+If you are new to investing, you are not sure where to invest so it is available when you need it.
+And, you may be confused about where to even start investing!
 First let’s take a look at what exactly you should consider for your first investments, then let’s take a look at how you can get started investing today!